 Q. Are pickles good for gut health?

-Q. Where does gut bacteria come from?
+Q. Where do gut bacteria come from?

 A. Infants receive bacteria from their mother through the birth process and throughout life are exposed to bacteria from food, animals, plants, dirt, other people, etc.